Perspective | A judge says we can’t ban evictions. It’s an attack on all federal power.

 The eviction decision will be appealed to Fifth Circuit Appeals Court, which has 16 active judges, six of whom were appointed by Trump.
 (And the judges nominated by Trump will have influence on the judiciary for decades to come.
 Barker was selected when he was 37 years old.)

 Then there is the Supreme Court, which could hear the case after the Fifth Circuit.
 That court includes three justices who embraced the distinction between economic activity and inactivity in the challenge to the Affordable Care Act.
-And it now also includes three justices who were nominated by Trump — Neil M. Gorsuch, Brett M. Kavanaugh, and Amy Coney Barrett.
-And Barrett has written that she agreed with the original constitutional challenge to the ACA.
+It now also includes three justices who were nominated by Trump — Neil M. Gorsuch, Brett M. Kavanaugh, and Amy Coney Barrett.
+Barrett has written she agreed with the original constitutional challenge to the ACA.

-The court has already signaled that it is willing to prevent governments from taking aggressive action against the pandemic, invalidating several public health measures on religious liberty grounds.
+The court has already signaled it is willing to prevent governments from taking aggressive action against the pandemic, invalidating several public health measures on religious liberty grounds.
 Now a district judge has invited the court to block efforts to ameliorate the economic harm of the pandemic.
 If the justices take up that invitation, the federal government would be stripped of the power to respond to extraordinary national crises.
 And we will have witnessed a quiet revolution — for the worse — in American constitutional law.